RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - Verification of digitally signed messages sent from the sponsor using a certificate issued under this policy; or

-- In-person registration by the sponsor, with the identity of the sponsor confirmed in accordance with the requirements of section 3.2.3.1.
+- In-person or supervised remote registration by the sponsor, with the identity of the sponsor confirmed in accordance with the requirements of section 3.2.3.1.

 #### Authentication for Derived PIV Credentials